jadentheprogrammer06/custom-autoinstall-linux/README.md

 # custom-autoinstall-linux
 **ABOUT**

-Script to make it easier when installing or re-installing common third-party software AND games.
-Prompts the user whether to install any of the included software.
-Designed for personal-use in Ubuntu and Ubuntu-based distros.
-This program may also be given to new-to-Linux-users who just want to go through a wizard that installs commonly useful software for them that they may likely use in the future.
+This program is a basic wizard that prompts the user to easily batch-install common third-party software and games.
+This makes the process much easier & saves them a lot of time in the future.

+**Designed for personal-use in Ubuntu and Ubuntu-based distros, on AMD64 systems.
+This program is very useful to new-to-linux users and powerusers alike.**

 An even cooler feature: It may be used by gamers such as myself who want to quickly install emulators and games without any hassle or friction.
 I plan on including all gaming software you are likely to need or to use on a linux system.
 Some software may also be easier to install since the program downloads & compiles/depackages it for you.
 (PCSX2 being the main example)

-* *Warning: This program should work & install properly on a regular Ubuntu/AMD64 system but you may encounter some bugs depending on what distro and system you are using, as well as what package managers are installed.*
+* *Warning: This program is still a work-in-progress.
+You may encounter some bugs depending on your installation and setup.*

 **MORE FACTS**
 * *People are free to download this and modify/fork it to suit their needs.*
 * Programs are installed based on stable builds and the recommended package-managers/software-repositories. *I used the Snap Store for some software since it has newer, updated versions, for example.*
-* Right now, this seems good enough for myself and the average Ubuntu-Linux user on modern systems.
-In the future, I may update this program to be more compatible and support a wider variety of systems.
-This would definitely be nice to use on a fresh Raspberry Pi install.*
+* In the future, I may update this program to be more compatible and support a wider variety of systems.
+This would definitely be nice to use on a fresh Raspberry Pi install.
+Common software like GIMP & RetroArch will probably install fine on most systems. *This is mainly a problem with software like the Minecraft Bedrock Edition launcher, which has builds & installation-processes for each archetecture.
+Some programs also don't run well on lower-end hardware.*

 ---------------------------------------------------